qiang-yi/GEOG104/syllabus.md

 ### Readings and Materials
 Suggested textbook (not required):

-*A. Jon Kimerling, Aileen R. Buckley, Phillip C. Muehrcke, and Juliana O. Muehrcke.
-2009.
-Map Use: Reading and Analysis (6th ed.).
-Esri Press.*
+Kimerling, A.J., Buckley, A.R., Muehrcke, P.C. and Muehrcke, J.O., 2009. *Map use: reading and analysis*.
+Esri Press.

 Supplementary readings will be recommended weekly